Skip to main content

 Graduate Student Members

-Katy Kloberdanz is a first year Ph.D. student in the literacy studies program and a Literacy Fellow within the Tennessee Center for the Study and Treatment of Dyslexia.
-She is a Certified Academic Language Therapist and a Licensed Dyslexia Therapist in the state of Texas, and working towards becoming a Qualified Instructor.
+Katy Kloberdanz is a fourth-year Ph.D. student in the MTSU Literacy Studies program and a Literacy Fellow within the Tennessee Center for the Study and Treatment of Dyslexia.
+She is a Certified Academic Language Therapist – Qualified Instructor (CALT-QI) and a Licensed Dyslexia Therapist in the state of Texas.
 She most recently served as an Education Consultant for Dyslexia and Related Disorders at Education Service Center – Region 20 in San Antonio, Texas, where she provided technical assistance and training for 91 districts and charter schools in 19 counties of central and south Texas.
 Her direct feedback was incorporated into the Texas Dyslexia Handbook, 2021 Update, helping shape the state’s dyslexia guidance document.
-Having taught in both private and public school settings, Katy has worked with diverse student populations and served in a variety of roles.
+Having taught in both private- and public- school settings, Katy has worked with diverse student populations and served in a variety of roles.
 She has worked as a classroom teacher, instructional specialist, data analyst, and dyslexia specialist, and she served as the dyslexia coordinator of a large urban district.
 She earned a Bachelor of Arts in Spanish from the University of North Texas and a M.Ed. in educational administration from Lamar University.
 Her research interests center around early dyslexia screening and identification, particularly for English Learners and twice exceptional students.

 Heather Joslin, M.A., BCBA

-Heather Joslin is a first-year graduate student in the Ph.D. literacy program at MTSU.
+Heather Joslin is a third-year student in the Literacy Studies Ph.D. program at MTSU.
 She currently works as a behavior coach for Murfreesboro City Schools providing support for four elementary schools within the district.
 Ms. Joslin has a master’s degree in psychology with a concentration in Applied Behavioral Analysis.
 She has been a Board Certified Behavior Analyst (BCBA) since 2001 and became a Licensed Behavior Analyst in the state of Tennessee in 2015.
 Her research interests center around how literacy skills influence social interactions and behavior in education.

 Undergraduate Student Members